secretstartups/handbook/people-group/engineering/onboarding/index.html.md

-  M[Thursday before startdate: announced on slack] --> K K[1 day before: Team member BambooHR profile is activated and invited to gitlab-com and gitlab-org] --> I I[Start date: onboarding and swag email is send to the team member] --> C C[Day 2: Access Request issue and team page entry is created.] --> E E[Day 5: Team members are synced to Modern Health] --> EE EE[Day 6: Team members receive a Slack reminder about the anti-harrassment training] --> J J[Day 7: Manager and Interview training issues are opened if people manager] --> L
+  M[Thursday before startdate: announced on slack] --> K K[1 day before: Team member BambooHR profile is activated and invited to gitlab-com and gitlab-org] --> I I[Start date: onboarding and swag email is send to the team member] --> C C[Day 2: Access Request issue is created and team page sync readiness is checked.] --> CA CA[Day 3: Team page entry is created] --> E
+  E[Day 5: Team members are synced to Modern Health] --> EE EE[Day 6: Team members receive a Slack reminder about the anti-harrassment training] --> J J[Day 7: Manager and Interview training issues are opened if people manager] --> L